gportay/templates/c/sqlitefs/README.md

 ## AUTHOR

-Written by Gaël PORTAY *gael.portay@savoirfairelinux.com*
+Written by Gaël PORTAY *gael.portay@gmail.com*

 ## COPYRIGHT

-Copyright (C) 2018 Savoir-Faire Linux Inc.
+Copyright (C) 2018 Savoir-Faire Linux Inc. and Gaël PORTAY

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free